erhanrecepcakir/my_weather_project/README.md

-#Forecast Report with DJANGO
+# Forecast Report with DJANGO

-Gets forecast report and sends in an email to subscribers mail addresses.
+Gets forecast report and sends in an email to subscribers mail addresses. <br />

-Before run the application, please export below virtual environment definitions:
+Before run the application, please export below virtual environment definitions:<br />

-1- OpenWeather API Key:
+1- OpenWeather API Key:<br />
-Get an account from https://openweathermap.org/api Export your API key to virtual environment as 'OPENWEATHERMAP_API_KEY'
+Get an account from https://openweathermap.org/api <br />
+Export your API key to virtual environment as 'OPENWEATHERMAP_API_KEY'<br />

-2- Use a Gmail account for system server mail address:
+2- Use a Gmail account for system server mail address:<br />
-Get an Gmail account for your system email address Export Gmail mail address name that includes to virtual environment as 'EMAIL_HOST_USER' Export Gmail account password to virtual environment as 'EMAIL_HOST_PASSWORD'
+Get an Gmail account for your system email address<br />
+Export Gmail mail address name that includes to virtual environment as 'EMAIL_HOST_USER'<br />
+Export Gmail account password to virtual environment as 'EMAIL_HOST_PASSWORD'<br />